sarsamurmu/estree-toolkit/src/docs/utilities.md

 - Returns: `boolean` If the binding is available in the current position

 You can easily track scopes by enabling [`Scope`](./scope) when [traversing](./traversal#options).
-But if you need to check if a binding is available only one or two times, using `Scope` can decrease performance, because scope builds all graphs that you may not need.
-So using `hasBinding` is that case would be more preferable.
+But if you need to check if a binding is available only one or two times, using `Scope` can be overkill, because scope builds all the graphs that you may not need.
+So using `hasBinding` in this case would be more preferable.

 This function starts walking up the tree from the `path` and finds if there is any binding